 The number of female founders is continuing to trend upwards in Australia, sitting at 25.4 percent late last year, up from 23.5 percent the previous year.
 Sure, it’s not 50 percent, but it’s a hell of a lot better than 16 percent – the figure in 2011.

-The industry is making real efforts to support women in tech.
-This was seen on International Women’s Day in March 2018 when a number of major Australian VC firms announced a program that connected female start-up founders with established women leaders in the industry for one-on-one coaching.
+The industry is making real efforts to support jobs for women in tech and women in IT, and help you figure out ‘what kind of job is right for me’.
+This was seen on International Women’s Day in March 2018 when a number of major Australian VC firms announced a program that connected female start-up founders with established Australian women who are leaders in the industry for one-on-one coaching.
 Who better to inspire the female tech leaders of tomorrow than those who have done it before, after all?

-Following this thought process, we’ve collected insights from eight fierce female leaders and executives, to find out what tips they would give their younger selves if they were to graduate today.
+Celebrating diversity in Australia is so important, especially for women in tech specialising in anything from UX design to cybersecurity.
+Following this thought process, we’ve collected insights from eight women in technology, who are fierce leaders and executives, to find out what tips they would give their younger selves if they were to graduate today.

 Katherine Boiciuc, Director of Business Capability, Telstra

-Katherine Boiciuc believes that mentoring is critical to graduates looking to progress their careers.
+Katherine Boiciuc believes that mentoring is critical to graduates looking to progress their careers as women in technology.
 “Writing down the names of the people I would like to meet and learn from is a great way to draw up a mentoring wish list,” she advises.
 She also suggests to keep things relaxed – “you are not asking someone to the school dance.
 If the first catch up doesn’t feel right then don’t force the relationship.”

-When it comes to building a personal brand, Boiciuc would tell herself to remember that her name is her brand, “you should treat it like a valuable commodity.”
+When it comes to building a personal brand, even in her role at Telstra, Boiciuc would tell herself to remember that her name is her brand as a career girl, “you should treat it like a valuable commodity.”
 Furthermore, first impressions count; this applies in person and via your online profiles.
 “Trust is easy to lose and hard to rebuild,” she instructs.

 Boiciuc also believes in being yourself.
 For her, this means coming to work in jeans and sparkly sneakers.
 She finds that people shine the most when they feel like themselves both inside and outside the office.
-Others tend to be attracted to working with people whose personalities shine through.
+Others tend to be attracted to working with people whose personalities shine through, which Telstra careers encourage.

-Boiciuc’s three key pieces of advice for female grads:
+Boiciuc’s three key pieces of advice for women in tech:

 - “Network like your career depends on it… because it does.
 Make trusted connections both within and outside your company by attending industry events and using social media platforms like LinkedIn.”